History of rugby union: 1980s

 The 1981 Springbok Tour to New Zealand was also marked by political protests and is still referred to by New Zealanders as The Tour.
 The tour divided New Zealand society and rugby lost some of its prestige, which was not restored until New Zealand won the inaugural 1987 Rugby World Cup.
 In 1983, the WRFU (Women's Rugby Football Union) was formed, with 12 inaugural clubs, the body being responsible for women's rugby in England, Wales, Scotland and Ireland.
 In 1984 the Wallabies completed their first grand slam, defeating all four nations of the British Isles, and announcing their emergence as a power in world rugby.

 The Rugby World Cup

+Men's Rugby World Cup

-The first Rugby World Cup was played in 1987.
+The first men's Rugby World Cup was played in 1987.
 New Zealand hosted the tournament, with some games, including both semi-finals, being played in Australia.
 The All Blacks defeated France in the final.
 In 1991, England hosted the second tournament, losing to Australia in the final.